The In-Ground Pool Planning Guide

 • Flowering shrubs for seasonal color.

-9. Choosing Your Pool Surround
+9. Designing Your Pool Surround

 A “pool surround” refers to everything that goes around the pool.
 This includes features like coping, patio, decking, planting, fencing, etc. A classic choice is going with a paver patio pool surround.
 This is great thanks to its durability, ease of use, and varied looks.
 Pavers, concrete, and tiles are the most common pool coping options.
 There are many different stone materials used to make pavers, such as sandstone, travertine, and marble, and porcelain is another popular paver material.
 This gives you a world of color options to create the look you’ve always dreamed of.